kelsieflynn/automythserver/README.md

 Regarding interacting with me, if any.

 	Just skip down to "Welcome to Automythsvr HDHR EIT!"
 If you don't plan on interacting with me.
+Yes I come with a disclaimer, live with it!
+If this bothers you that much, You probably should come with your own disclaimer.

 This is the short version!
 I have bi-polar disorder and non-military PTSD and it's widley known, I don't 'PLAY WELL' with others as well as most.